South Leverton: Opposition

 The South Leverton Parish Council conducted a survey to find out the level of support for the wind farm to the east of the village.
 Out of 305 votes cast (approximately two-thirds of the total population), 299 votes (98.0%) were opposed to the plans.
 The South Leverton Parish Council said that it was "very pleased with the large number of parishioners who voted" in South Leverton, North Leverton and Sturton le Steeple and with the "overwhelming vote against the development", and that the data "completely contradicts the developer's assertion that 50% of the villagers were in favour of the wind farm."

 Oilfield

 South Leverton gives its name to the oilfield which runs beneath it, although the well heads are located in nearby Treswell.
 The field produces high-grade crude oil, which is taken by road to a collection centre at Gainsborough, from where it is transferred by rail to be refined at Immingham.
 Because of its quality, it is used for the production of chemicals and plastics, rather than for fuel.
 Oil was discovered at South Leverton in the late 1950s or early 1960s, after Dr Mosaddeq took power in Iran and nationalised the oil industry there.
-Displaced engineers working for British Petroleum returned to the UK, and South Leverton was one of several oilfields which were identified at that time as a result of their exploration skills.
+Displaced engineers working for BP returned to the UK, and South Leverton was one of several oilfields which were identified at that time as a result of their exploration skills.